amandafaithwang/HotelReservationManagement/README.md

 The third graph shows the 'Current Occupancy of the Hotel' in a pie chart, and the percentage of occupation is also shown.
 The purpose of the graph is to provide hotel management employees with a quick and visual representation of the current occupancy status of the hotel.

 The fourth graph shows the 'Average Length of Stay by Room Type' using a histogram.
 The purpose of this graph is to understand the distribution of stay durations among guests.
 This can inform staffing needs, check-in/check-out procedures, and promotions for longer stays.

+### 5. Search Popup

+Explanation of each def function:

+1. def create_widgets(self): Creates the UI elements (labels, entry fields, combobox, and search button) for the search filters.
+Each widget is placed in a specific row and column using the grid method.

+2. def search_rooms(self): This method is called when the "Search" button is clicked.
+It currently prints a message indicating that rooms are being searched for.
+This method would be updated to perform the actual search for rooms based on the search criteria provided in the entry fields and combobox.
+Finally, it closes the popup window using self.destroy().

 ---